tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 Please use the #help channel in our [Community Discord](https://discord.gg/vKhdwNAmzE) if you have any errors or questions.

 __Technical And Stability Notes__
 1. As mentioned earlier in the guide, the Mods Manager/Lua doesn't seem to work if the folder is under a "OneDrive" directory.
-We don't know exactly why but it's a conistent thing between users.
+We don't know exactly why but it's a consistent thing between users.
 Be sure to move your folders and re-run the setup wizards if you installed in a "OneDrive" directory.
 2. Recommended to set fps limit to `60fps`.
-3. Recommended to run game in windows/borderless windowed mode.
+3. Recommended to run game in Windowed/Borderless Fullscreen.
 Fullscreen is stable but the game can crash if you alt-tab out.
-4. Overlays that hook onto the game process (Steam, RivaTuner, Nvidia Overlay, etc) and recording programs (Obs, Streamlabs, Xsplit) seem to decrease stability when playing rando.
+4. Overlays that hook onto the game process (Steam, RivaTuner, NVIDIA Overlay, etc) and recording programs (OBS, Streamlabs, Xsplit) seem to decrease stability when playing rando.
 It's recommended to disable them, or in the case of recording programs use window/desktop capture, in order to minimize your chances of a crash.
 5. GoA ROM and the Seed Generator will always be compatible with one another.
 Any other mods beyond that should be compatible as long as they don't overlap on changes.
 Mods at the top of the list will overwrite mods below them if there's any overlapping files.
 Feel free to ask in the [Community Discord](https://discord.gg/vKhdwNAmzE) if you aren't sure.
 6. Boss/Enemy Rando is amazing but still a work in progress.
-Please report any bugs/softlocks/out-of-bounds glitches you encounter to the coresponding Google Form listed in the #bug-reports channels of our Discord.
+Please report any bugs/softlocks/out-of-bounds glitches you encounter to the corresponding Google Form listed in the #bug-reports channels of our Discord.